Transport in Reading, Berkshire: Public transport

 The first local public transport started in 1878 with the Reading Tramways Company then (part of the Imperial Tramways Company) operating a horse tram route on an east–west alignment from Oxford Road through Broad Street in the town centre to Cemetery Junction.
 Significantly, this route formed the core of what became known as the main line of the network.

 The new electric trams started operating in July 1903.
 Extensions were constructed to the Wokingham Road and London Road (both from Cemetery Junction), and new routes added to Whitley, Caversham Road, Erleigh Road and Bath Road.
 The trams operated from a new depot in Mill Lane, a site that was to remain Reading Buses' main depot until it was demolished to make way for The Oracle shopping mall in 1998.

 The first trolleybus wiring erected was a training loop on Erleigh Road, which opened in early 1936.
 During World War II a trolleybus branch was constructed from the Oxford Road to Kentwood Hill, enabling trolleybuses to replace motor buses with a consequential saving in precious oil based fuel.
 Reading Corporation decided to abandon the trolleybus system, and the routes were phased out between January 1967 and November 1968.

 Today local public transport is largely road-based, and can be affected by peak hour congestion in the borough.
 A frequent local bus network within the borough, and a less frequent network in the surrounding area, is provided by Reading Buses.
-Other bus operators include First Berkshire & The Thames Valley, Arriva Shires & Essex and Thames Travel.
+Other bus operators include First Beeline, Arriva Shires & Essex, RedRose and Thames Travel.
 ReadiBus provides an on-demand transport service for people with restricted mobility in the area.

 Since 2004, Reading Transport and Reading Borough Council have made a significant investment in upgrading the quality of Reading's main urban bus routes.
 In late 2007, Reading Buses placed an order with Scania for 14 new ethanol fuelled double decker buses to replace the existing fleet of biodiesel powered vehicles operating premier route 17.
 At the time the order was placed, this was the largest order for ethanol fuelled buses in the UK.
 These buses started work on 26 May 2008.
+Since then, a large proportion of the Reading Buses fleet has been upgraded to Hybrid or Natural Gas power across a number of large orders.